Mishcon de Reya page structure

 Transport

-Participants in M&A or investment transactions will need to consider carefully the definitions of the activities within the mandatory notification regime's 17 sectors in the context of their transaction.
+• Participants in M&A or investment transactions will need to consider carefully the definitions of the activities within the mandatory notification regime's 17 sectors in the context of their transaction.
 In relation to tech transactions, for example, a number of the sectors could be potentially relevant.
-It is important to bear in mind, however, that the definitions were narrowed following Government consultation with technical and policy experts, so that only specific types of activity within each sector are caught.
-This should go some way to providing reassurance to businesses and investors.
+It is important to bear in mind, however, that although the sectors are wide ranging, only specific types of activity within each sector are caught.
+These definitions are likely to evolve over time to respond to new security threats – for example, the April 2024 outcome of the Cabinet Office's call for evidence stated that a formal consultation would be launched on updating the definitions.

-The Government guidance notes that the AI sector definition will capture entities that do not necessarily identify as "AI companies".
+• The Government guidance notes that the AI sector definition will capture entities that do not necessarily identify as "AI companies".
 Whether an entity is focused solely on AI, or incorporates or develops AI as part of a wider approach to their sector or business, it is the specific work that is being undertaken that is most important to consider.
+The outcome of the Cabinet Office's call for evidence indicated that it is possible that the scope of the AI sector definition will be refined to remote activities that do not present national security risks, and to include other activities not currently in scope, such as generative AI.

 What is "national security" and when are transactions likely to be called in?

 The Act does not define national security for the purposes of the notification regimes or the Government's call-in power.
-The factors that the Secretary of State will take into account when deciding whether to exercise the call-in power are set out in a statutory statement known as the "Section 3 Statement".
+The factors that the Secretary of State will take into account when deciding whether to exercise the call-in power are set out in a statutory statement known as the "Section 3 Statement", an updated version of which was published in May 2024 following a Government consultation.
 The Section 3 Statement is intended to assist entities and their advisers in understanding whether the acquisition is likely to be called in and to help them plan accordingly.
 While the Section 3 Statement does not define "national security", it does confirm that the call-in power is likely to be used where there may be a potential for immediate or future harm to UK national security.
 This includes risks to governmental and defence assets, such as "disruption or erosion of military advantage; the potential impact of a qualifying acquisition on the security of the UK’s critical infrastructure; and the need to prevent actors with hostile intentions towards the UK building defence or technological capabilities which may present a national security threat to the UK."

 The Section 3 Statement identifies three primary risk factors that the Secretary of State will consider when assessing the likelihood of a risk to national security being caused by a trigger event.
 These are the target risk, the control risk and the acquirer risk.